 Once we have the filter object defined, to apply it to the data is straightforward.
-The standard method to do so is filter(AO, filter_obj), however we will use here the filtfilt method which processes the data in both the forward and reverse direction producing a zero-phase filter but also removing transients.
+The standard method to do so is filter(AO,filter\obj), however we will use here filtfilt which processes the data in both the forward and reverse direction producing a zero-phase filter but also removing transients.

+'''

-df = filtfilt(d, bp);
+df = filtfilt(d,bp)

+'''

-We can see how the filter has removed the trend by plotting both time series:
+We can see how the filter has removed the trend by plotting both time series

-df.setPlotinfo(); iplot(d, df)
+'''

+iplot(d,df)

+'''